CMU-313/CMU-313.github.io/docs/projects/P5/2_projectfinal.md

 A table that **briefly summarizes** the contribution(s) each team member made towards completing the task(s).

 10.	**Extra Credit**
-Evidence that your changes have been accepted into the code base of the open source project in forms of links or screenshots. **Note: You can also send the merged PR link via Slack to Rohan Padhye by 18th May 1pm to claim this bonus as well**
+Evidence that your changes have been accepted into the code base of the open source project in forms of links or screenshots. **Note: You can also send the merged PR link to the insturctors via Slack to Group DM or e-mail(to both) by 18th May 1pm to claim this bonus as well**

 Page limits are provided for guidance; we will not enforce them.
 Collect all parts in a **single PDF document with clear subsections** and the names of all team members and submit that file to **Gradescope**.